transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

-<strong>Trace Mayer:</strong>  In order for there to be due process of law.
+<strong>Trace Mayer:</strong>  In order for there to be <a href="/bitcoin-legal-issues/">due process of law</a>.

 </p><p>

-<strong>Marco Santori:</strong>  Yes, especially on the criminal side.
+<strong>Marco Santori:</strong>  Yes, especially on the < a href="/first-bitcoin-felon/">criminal side</a>.

 </p><p>

-<strong>Trace Mayer:</strong>  So, for a brand new person coming into bitcoin do they really have much to be scared of from like any type of legal liability?
+<strong>Trace Mayer:</strong>  So, for a brand new person coming into bitcoin do they really have much to be scared of from like any type of <a href="/uniform-commercial-code-bitcoin/">legal liability</a>?
 If they're just coming in to buy twenty or fifty or a hundred dollars worth of bitcoins from a friend or from an ATM or from Coinbase or Circle and then using that with some merchants?

 </p><p>

 <strong>Marco Santori:</strong>  Not really.
 I mean, look it -- if you're looking to get involved in digital currency there's nothing wrong with going and buying some bitcoins.
-Now, obviously all kinds of things might come up during the purchase or sale if you're buying from an individual or you might be buying from some kind of exchanger that may not be fully compliant with some jurisdictional regulations.
+Now, obviously all kinds of things might come up during the purchase or sale if you're buying from an individual or you might be buying from some kind of exchanger that may not be fully compliant with some <a href="/bitcoin-isle-of-man/">jurisdictional regulations</a> or <a href="/bitcoin-security-standards/">regulatory standards</a>.
 But for you as the individual just looking to buy some bitcoin and experiment.
 No, there's really nothing to be scared of except, you know, volatility, right.

 </p><p>